Project Overview

 Project Results: 2022-2024

 The resilience of savings groups has been evident, with many nearing a return to pre-pandemic levels.
-The project has supported 2,145 savers across 51 savings groups in seven cities, safeguarding their economic well-being.
+The project has supported 2,145 savers across 51 savings groups as well as 282 youth members in seven cities, safeguarding their economic well-being.

 By leveraging members' savings, significant improvements have been made in access to vital services such as water, sanitation, and electricity.
-This tangible impact demonstrates the evident benefits of a community-centered approach to development.
+Through this project, 863 households have improved access to water and sanitation, 925 households have improved tenure and 363 households have access to improved energy.
+This tangible impact demonstrates the evident benefits of a community-centred approach to development.

-Through specialized training, members are now equipped with the knowledge and skills to mitigate and adapt to the effects of climate change.
+Through specialised training, 544 members are now equipped with the knowledge and skills to mitigate and adapt to the effects of climate change, while 724 people were directly supported to better adapt to the effects of climate change.
 This is through comprehensive education and adaptation initiatives.

-Economic empowerment has been exemplified through small business management and skills training programs.
-By facilitating local peer-to-peer exchanges, a supportive environment has been created for federation members to enhance their entrepreneurial capacity.
+Economic empowerment has been exemplified through small business management and skills training programmes.
+By facilitating 4 local peer-to-peer exchanges, a supportive environment has been created for federation members to enhance their entrepreneurial capacity.

-Through the KYC initiative, the project has trained enumerators, including federation members and government employees, in partnership with the PSUP programme.
+Through the KYC initiative, the project has trained enumerators, including federation members and government employees, in partnership with the PSUP programme and conducted 1 city profile.
 Additionally, the federation participated in citywide spatial planning as part of the National Productivity and Competitiveness Policy development, ensuring that their voices were heard.
-Youth members have been empowered through training programmes with essential skills, particularly in content creation.
+Youth members have been empowered through training programmes with essential skills, particularly in 3 youth-led content creation initiatives.

 Mindset Shift and Climate Change Adaptation in Botswana